Makai Tenshō

 (魔界転生, Makai Tenshō) is a historical fantasy novel by Futaro Yamada.
 It was serialized in Osaka Shimbun newspaper between December 1964 and February 1965 under the title Oboro Ninpōchō.

 It is a tale in which Mori Sōiken resurrects other dead historical figures to overthrow the Shogunate, while Yagyū Jūbei Mitsuyoshi rises to fight him and his warriors of the dead.

 Plot

-The tale starts in the Tokugawa shogunate when Yui Shōsetsu meets the old Mori Sōiken, who, in the story, had survived to the Shimabara rebellion and learned the dark arts of ninpou in order to get his revenge.
-Knowing they both wish for the dethroning of the shōgun, Soiken forms an alliance with Shosetsu and reveals a spell devised by him, the Makai Tenshō, which can rise dead people as his puppets.
-They soon gather an undead army of legendary warriors and sorcerers, among them Amakusa Shirō Tokisada, Miyamoto Musashi, and Araki Mataemon, and plan to use their supernatural skills to destroy the shogunate.
+The tale starts in the Tokugawa shogunate, immediately after the Shimabara rebellion, when Yui Shōsetsu and Miyamoto Musashi stumble upon Mori Sōiken using a ninpou magic, Makai Tenshō, to resurrect Amakusa Shirō Tokisada and Araki Mataemon.
+Realizing his power, Shōsetsu begs Sōiken to take him along as they depart.
+Several years later, they return with undead army of legendary warriors and sorcerers, among them Miyamoto Musashi and Tamiya Bōtarō, and plan to use their supernatural skills to destroy the shogunate.
 However, the crown of their army, Yagyū Jūbei Mitsuyoshi, breaks free from their control and becomes determined by his own reasons to stop their rebellion before it starts.